The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/best-in-slot.md

     link: https://etro.gg/gearset/00e98ace-9cc5-4f97-b8ae-c4dd6980f4ea
     name: 2.44 Mid-Piety TOP prog set
   - type: etro
-    description: This set has a bit faster sps to help with slidecasting Panto, this in combination with the dot refresh and Lillies makes Panto extremely comfy for WHM.
+    description: This set has a bit faster SpS to help with slidecasting Panto, this in combination with the DoT refresh and Lillies makes Panto extremely comfy for WHM.
-    name: 2.40 mid-piety TOP prog set
+    name: 2.40 Mid-piety TOP prog set
     link: https://etro.gg/gearset/1b0b906d-632e-4441-8b8b-19b136085db6
   - type: etro
     description: This is the slowest of the 3 Min-Piety BiS sets, its higher GCD may